Phase transitions for geodesic flows and the geometric potential: Abstract

 \section{Abstract}

-In this paper we discuss the phenomenon of phase transitions for the geodesic flow on some geometrically finite negatively curved manifolds.
-We define a class of potentials \emph{going slowly to zero through the cusps of} $X$ for which, modulo taking coverings, the pressure map $t\mapsto P(tF)$ exhibits a phase transition.
-By careful choice of the metric at the cusp we can show that the geometric potential (or unstable jacobian) $F^{su}$ belongs to this class of potentials (modulo an additive constant).
-This results in particular apply for the geodesic flow on a $M$-puncture sphere for every $M\ge 3$.
+In this paper we study the phenomenon of phase transitions for the geodesic flow on some geometrically finite negatively curved manifolds.
+We define a class of potentials \emph{going slowly to zero through the cusps of} $M$ for which the pressure map exhibits a phase transition.
+By a careful choice of the metric at the cusp we construct a geometrically finite manifold for which the geometric potential (or unstable Jacobian) exhibits a phase transition.
+Our results apply, in particular, to the geodesic flow on an $M$-puncture sphere, for every $M\ge 3$, and a suitable choice of Riemannian metric.